talbotcpp/sequence/README.md

 This type is used to store sizes (and gaps) for sequences with fixed capacity.
 It allows small sequences of small types to be made significantly more space efficient by representing the size with a smaller type than `size_t`.
 This size reduction may (or may not) also result in faster run times.

-It is _not_ used for variable-size capacity situations, namely `VARIABLE` storage and `BUFFERED` storage when the capacity is dynamically allocated.
+It is not used for variable-size capacity situations, namely `VARIABLE` storage and `BUFFERED` storage when the capacity is dynamically allocated.
+_Note: it_ is _used for buffered storage when the elements are buffered.
+This allows buffer space to be used efficiently even when unbuffered sequences can be very long_

-It is also _not_ used in this structure.
-(Using it for `capacity` complicates the code without offering any real benefits, and it's not correct for `increment` because the SBO may be small but the possible dynamic size large enough to require a large fixed growth value.)
+It is also not used in this structure.
+Using it for `capacity` complicates the code without offering any real benefits, and it's not correct for `increment` because (as noted above) the SBO may be small but the possible dynamic size large, thus perhaps requiring a large fixed growth value.

 ## storage
 ```C++